BleezDEV/Tank-Assault-Arcade-Game/README.md

 # Tank-Assault-Arcade-Game

--Fun game I created using Python Turtle Graphics.
+-This was the first game I created using Python Turtle Graphics.

+-I was still learning python at the time, and I was still introducing myself to game development.

 -You are a tank deployed on an alien-infested planet.
 Defend the planet from the enemy aliens.